ethereum/EIPs/EIPS/eip-xxxx.md

 1. Makes the CL's config.yaml the single source of truth for network configuration.
 2. Allows for future extension of synchronized parameters.
 3. Easily extendable to include new one-off parameters without passing constant parameters in the engine API.
-4. Gas limit can be adjusted at fork transitions to ensure proper testing and validation before deployment.
+4. Max Gas limit can be adjusted at fork transitions to ensure proper testing and validation before deployment.

 The retry mechanism ensures the EL will eventually get configuration even if the CL is not immediately available at startup.